bwann/homelab/door.md

 For fan power, I used a molex connector off the main PSU, to a couple of 3-pin splitters, then down to the four fans.
 There's no speed control here, they run full speed all the time while the cabinet is powered up.

+### Rear door cable access

+Also in the back door the cabinet, I cut about a 2x2" notch in the top center of the expanded metal.
+This is where the power cables for the PSU, switch, router, and Ethernet cables come out of the cabinet, while allowing the door to latch shut.